maxboeck/mxb/src/posts/css-mindset/2019-06-05-css-mindset.md

 featuredImageColor: "#000000"
 ---

 <p class="lead">Ah yes, CSS.
 Hardly a week passes without it being the topic of a heated online discussion.
 It's too hard.
 It's too simple.
 It's unpredictable.
-It's not a real prgramming language.
+It's not a real programming language.
 Peter Griffin struggles with blinds dot gif.</p>

 I don't know why CSS sparks so many different emotions in developers, but I have a hunch as to why it can sometimes seem illogical or frustrating: You need a certain __mindset__ to write good CSS.